 MODEL-POL Workshop - Berlin October 24-25 2019

-The purpose of the meeting is to share case studies from a variety of political and epistemic contexts, and to develop a shared analytical framework for studying the role of scientific models in policy-making and political debate.
-The meeting is sponsored by the Oxford-Berlin Research Partnership.
+The Berlin meeting was an opportunity to share case studies from a variety of political and epistemic contexts, and to develop a shared analytical framework for studying the role of scientific models in policy-making and political debate.
+The meeting was sponsored by the Oxford-Berlin Research Partnership.
 Workshop Programme